ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 Recognition of license plate numbers, in any format, by automatic detection with Yolov8, pipeline of filters and  paddleocr as OCR

 The main improvement with respect to the project presented before ( https://github.com/ablanco1950/LicensePlate_Yolov8_MaxFilters) has been the use of paddleocr instead of pytesseract as well as the reduction of the number of filters, some of which although they were right in certain circumstances produced noise in other.

+On 04/27/2023, a new version is incorporated that considers license plates with several lines and several license plates in one image.

 Requirements: